LuNi HomeJapanTokyoYoyogi Park

 How to Get to Yoyogi Park with Kids

-• By Train: 3-minute walk from Harajuku Station (JR Yamanote Line) or Meiji-Jingumae Station (Tokyo Metro).
+• By Train: 3-minute walk from Harajuku Station (JR Yamanote Line), Yoyogi-Koen Station (Tokyo Metro Chiyoda Line), or Meiji-Jingumae Station (Chiyoda & Fukutoshin Lines).
+About 6 minutes on foot from Yoyogi-Hachiman Station (Odakyu Line).

 • By Bus: Multiple local buses serve the Harajuku area.